pgvillage/pgvillage/docs/tools/minio.md

 Within Acme, however, there is no Cloud Storage available and therefore MinIO is deployed so that WAL-G can subsequently transport the backups to MinIO so that they:

 !!! note
-    Note that using native Object storage from your Cloud provider, backup solution or storage solution is preferred over a VM withh Minio.
+    Note that using native Object storage from your Cloud provider, backup solution or storage solution is preferred over a VM with Minio.
-    This solution is only meant to provide an option whhen no other Object STorage solution is available.
+    This solution is only meant to provide an option whhen no other Object Storage solution is available.

 ---